Gentian (Long Dan Cao, Qin Jiao)

 Organs/Systems: Digestive Systems, Fevers, Nervous System

-Key Western Actions & Medicinal Uses: Anti-toxic for liver, Tonic, Digestive, Stomachic, Febrifuge, Emmenagogue, Anthelmintic, Antiseptic, Antibiotic, Antihepatotoxic.
+Key Actions: Anti-toxic for liver, Tonic, Digestive, Stomachic, Febrifuge, Emmenagogue, Anthelmintic, Antiseptic, Antibiotic, Antihepatotoxic

 Pin Yin: Long Dan Cao, Qin Jiao

-Also Known As: Long Dan Cao – Lung Tan, Long Dan Cao translates as “Dragon’s gall.”
-Qin Jiao – Qin Jiao: Chin-chiu.
+Also Known As: Long Dan Cao (translates as “Dragon’s gall”) aka Lung Tan, Qin Jiao aka Chin-chiu.

 Meridians: Long Dan Cao – Liver, Gallbladder, Stomach.
 Qin Jiao – Gallbladder, Liver, Stomach.

-Key TCM Actions & Medicinal Uses: Long Dan Cao – Drains Damp-Heat from Liver and Gall Bladder channels: red swollen sore throat and eyes, swollen ears, sudden deafness, Jaundice, pain, swelling or dampness in the genital area, foul-smelling vaginal discharge and itching.
-Drains Excess Liver Fire: used when Liver Fire is blazing upwards to the head: headache and red eyes or when Liver Wind-Heat is present: fever, spasms, convulsions, or flank pain.
+Medicinal Uses: Long Dan Cao – Red swollen sore throat and eyes, swollen ears, sudden deafness, jaundice, pain, swelling or dampness in the genital area, foul-smelling vaginal discharge and itching, headache and red eyes or when Liver Wind-Heat is present, fever, spasms, convulsions, or flank pain.

-Qin Jiao – Dispels Wind-Damp: painful obstruction and cramping, especially in the extremities.
-Clears Deficient Heat: Yin deficiency with fever, including steaming bone disorder, tuberculosis, malaria.
-Resolves Dampness: jaundice, especially acute cases and in infants.
-Moistens the Intestines: unblocks the bowels, dry constipation, commonly used to counteract the drying qualities of other herbs that dispel Wind-Dampness.
+Qin Jiao – Painful obstruction and cramping, especially in the extremities, Yin deficiency with fever, including steaming bone disorder, tuberculosis, malaria, jaundice, especially acute cases and in infants, unblocks the bowels, dry constipation, commonly used to counteract the drying qualities of other herbs that dispel Wind-Dampness.

 Flavors/Temps: Long Dan Cao – Bitter, Cold.
 Qin Jiao – Bitter, Acrid, Slightly Cold.

-Caution: A safe tonic herb that can be used be young and old, sick and healthy.
+Caution: A safe tonic herb that can be used by young and old, sick and healthy.

-History/Folklore: The most commonly used gentian used to make medicines are commonly called: Yellow, Japanese, Autumn, Field, Marsh, Spring, Cross-Leaved and Five-Leaved.
+History/Folklore: Yellow, Japanese, Autumn, Field, Marsh, Spring, Cross-Leaved, and Five-Leaved are the most commonly used varieties of gentian.
 Yellow gentian is the commonly used European species, though all species are considered to have similar properties and are used interchangeably.
 Blue flowered species predominate in the Northern Hemisphere, red flowers in the Andes and white flowers in New Zealand.
 The yellow species (Gentiana lutea) is most often sited in western herbal texts, but all species have similar properties.
 The highly toxic white hellebore (Veratrum album) plant has been mistaken for white gentian.
 Proper plant identification matters, if in doubt, use the more commonly used yellow varietal (Gentiana lutea).

 The genus name Gentiana is attributed to the King of Illyrain (180-167 B.C.) who is said to have discovered the plant’s tonic properties.